sonata-nfv/sonata-nfv.github.io/component_installation.md

 In general, the main steps to install a working SONATA system are as follows:

-1. Install the Service Platform (see 4.2).
+1. Install the Service Platform
-2. Install the Service Development Kit (see 4.3).
+2. Install the VnV
-3. Install the VnV
+3. Install the Service Development Kit
-3. Install the Emulator for testing purposes (see 4.4).
+5. Install the Emulator for testing purposes
-4. Install OpenStack (or get access to an existing installation).
+5. Install OpenStack (or get access to an existing installation).
-5. Connect the Service Platform to OpenStack (see 5.5.2).
+6. Connect the Service Platform to OpenStack

-Afterwards, you are ready to create your own services (or acquire existing ones), and deploy them with your Service Platform.
-This is described in section 5.

 ## Service Platform and VnV installation